ericotjo001/medical_imaging/README.md

 can be found from https://wiki.cancerimagingarchive.net/display/Public/Pancreas-CT.

 The .dcm files store 2D slices.
 This code combines (and normalize) the slices of each patient into 3D volume.
-Each patient is coded as PANCREAS_0001, PANCREAS_0002 etc
+Each patient is coded as PANCREAS_0001, PANCREAS_0002 etc.

+Usage: please use python ctpan.py -h